ASoldo/rust_ml_ai/README.md

 - `--verbose` prints detection counts, dropped frame diagnostics, and bounding box dumps.
 - `--detector-width/--detector-height` run inference at a lower resolution than the preview stream.
 - `--jpeg-quality <1-100>` tunes nvJPEG output (higher is better fidelity, lower is faster/lighter).
+- `--processors <n>` spins up that many concurrent detector workers (default `1`).
+Each worker maintains its own TorchScript module and CUDA state.
+- `--batch-size <n>` lets a worker run up to `n` frames through the detector in a single call (default `1`).
+Higher values trade latency for throughput and only make sense on GPUs with ample compute.

+> **Tip (edge devices):** leave `--processors` and `--batch-size` at their defaults on entry-level hardware.
+The Yolov12n TorchScript export already saturates smaller GPUs at ~15 FPS; extra workers simply wait on the same CUDA kernels.
+Dial these knobs up only when profiling shows unused GPU headroom.

 ## Running the Vision Service